nia-vf/cloudboyz/branch-notes/add-azure-arm-resources-sdk/creating-credentials.md

 - `password` – this is the Service Principal Client Secret
 - `tenant` – this is the Tenant ID, and should match the `tenantId` from the previous step

 Take note of this information as we will need it later.
 Our Service Principal has now been created.
-We can view it in the Azure Portal by navigating to ‘Azure Active Directory’ and going to the ‘App Registrations’ blade on the left navigation menu.
+We can view it in the Azure Portal by navigating to 'Azure Active Directory' and going to the 'App Registrations' blade on the left navigation menu.
 Our Service Principal can easily be found under the ‘Owned applications’ tab.

 ![image](https://user-images.githubusercontent.com/102545622/205441068-63b79a41-406e-4d92-b94c-7d69b09d5b3c.png)